Search our range of undergraduate, postgraduate and professional courses.

 Members of the Board of Governors are expected to uphold the Staffordshire University Code of Conduct for Governors as well as the Nolan Principles (The 7 Principles of Public Life).

 Under the Counter-Terrorism and Security Act 2015, relevant higher education bodies (RHEBs) must have due regard to the need to prevent people from being drawn into terrorism (the Prevent duty).
-The Higher Education Funding Council for England (HEFCE) is responsible for monitoring whether RHEBs are demonstrating due regard to the Prevent duty.
+The Office for Students (OfS) is responsible for monitoring whether RHEBs are demonstrating due regard to the Prevent duty.

 All members of Staffordshire University's Board of Governors are required to complete a comprehensive online Prevent training course.